ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 - [color conversion](https://github.com/ilammy/FreeRDP/commit/9536a2c7a96f9ef9c1293cba1203b4e8a20a7cba)

 The first one looks good:
-it’s an easy bug fix.
+it's an easy bug fix.
 The second one also seems okay: nice, self-contained additions.
 The last commit is also mostly good